jspopisno1/replay-server/README.md

 # Replay Server

-This project is for running a server to hold some replay data for mobx replays, which in turn provide a user-friendly way for the Dev/PM/QA to record everything in an WEBAPP and share with others, when a bug is found or a feature to show.
+This project is for running a server to hold some replay data for mobx replays, which in turn provides a user-friendly way for the Dev/PM/QA to record everything in an WEBAPP and share with others, when a bug is found or a feature to show.

 # Running the server